Academic Programs — First-Year Seminars

 The seminars are designed to help students make the transition to college-level learning through a mastery of the content of the seminar and by active participation in the student's own learning.

-- Students in a first-year seminar are expected to participate actively in their own learning; to encourage this, instructors rely on classroom discussion, team projects, research activities, and other interactive assignments that are student-centered.
+- Students in a FYS are expected to participate actively in their own learning; to encourage this, instructors rely on classroom discussion, team projects, research activities, and other interactive assignments that are student-centered.
 Quizzes and exams are not used.

 - Course titles, descriptions, assignments, and classroom experiences should be vibrant and relevant for entering first-year students.
 For tips on creating a strong course description, visit this link.